DPKG

 dpkg-deb --build --root-owner-group <package-dir>

-The --root-owner-group flag makes all deb package content owned by the root user, which is the standard way to go.
-Without such a flag, all files and folders would be owned by your user, which might not exist in the system the deb package would be installed to.
+The --root-owner-group flag ensures that all files in the package are owned by root, which is the standard practice.
+Without it, files would be owned by your current user — which may not exist on the target system.

 sudo dpkg -i <APP_NAME>